 Follow our Twitter feed, @uwlibsdata, for information on workshops, events, trainings and other relevant information.

 Is ResearchWorks (the UW institutional repository) publicly citable and shareable in publications?

 Yes to both!
 The FAQ page has information about general use of the repository, how to deposit your work, and information on preservation and access.
-For citing data, see the Data Resources guide, and scroll down about halfway: on the right side of the page you'll see several links about data citation.
+For citing data, see the Data Resources guide, and scroll down about halfway: on the left side of the page you'll see several links about data citation.

 How and where should I share my data?
 How do I keep my data safe from accidental deletion?

 See the Sharing & Storage page of the Data Management guide for information on data sharing & storage.

 What data storage options do I have on campus?